 2. AI-generated Virtual Try-Ons: How to find your perfect Alpenglanz Dirndl

-One of the most disruptive developments in 2025 will be the integration of AI into the shopping process.
-Platforms like DirndlAI analyze not only body measurements, but also moods and event occasions.
-Users upload a photo and receive virtual Alpenglanz dirndl options within seconds – from an elegant green high-neck dirndl for weddings to casual ruffle versions for village festivals.
+One of the most disruptive developments in 2025 will be the integration of AI into the purchasing process.
+Platforms such as DirndlAI analyze not only body measurements, but also moods and event occasions.
+Users upload a photo and receive virtual Alpenglanz dirndl options within seconds – from an elegant green high-necked dirndl for weddings to casual versions with ruffles for village festivals.

 Why this is relevant: